jeenakarmi/MachineLearning/README.md

 ## Project Overview

 This project improves data quality and predictive modeling by combining robust outlier handling techniques and geospatial analysis.
-It detects and removes anomalies in the data and leverages spatial features such as coordinates and regional patterns to enhance model accuracy and extract meaningful insights relevant to [your problem domain].
+It detects and removes anomalies in the data and leverages spatial features such as coordinates and regional patterns to enhance model accuracy and extract meaningful insights.

 ## Features